Code-Institute-Submissions/Code-Institute-MS1/README.md

 - So far testing has been on safari & firefox but chrome will be used shortly.
 - The website was viewed on a variety of devices such as Laptop, Iphone, Ipad.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+## Mentor Meeting Changes

+- Footer had extended margin which was causing a horizontal scroll bar.
+- Location info box on homepage was possibly an off-putting color.
+So was changed to white with sandstone colored border.
+- Organise folders and add documentation folder, remove any media not being used.
+- Add social media icons used in header to the footer.
+- Create contact page to link any membership or classes buttons to so they are not dead links.
+- README: User stories from the visitor perspective. + Testing section.
+- Deploy on Github.

 ## Taking The Project Further